helenakolberg/pda_static_and_dynamic_testing/testing_task_1.md

 class CardGame

-# the function doesn't have an initialize method
+# the function doesn't have an initialize method or getters

   def checkforAce(card)